AUSTRALIA SINGAPORE

 VALIDATION OF CFD RESULTS VIA PEER-REVIEWED JOURNAL

-As one of the leading CFD consulting companies in Australia, Singapore and the Asia Pacific region, it is important that we demonstrate the accuracy of our simulation results.
+As the leading CFD consulting company in Australia, Singapore and the Asia Pacific region, it is important that we demonstrate the accuracy of our simulation results.
 There are two computational fluid dynamics (CFD) journals in this folder.
 These CFD simulation - related journals can be downloaded simply by clicking the icon on the left, namely:

 Lea J [2009], Suspension mixing tank-design heuristic, Chemical product and process modelling, Volume 4, Issue 1, Article 17, The Berkeley Electronic Press